 The laws in the USA over homosexuality followed a framework of traditional morality, which excluded pre-marital or homosexual relationships.
 In 2003, Lawrence v.
 Texas was brought to the Supreme Court, which ruled that sodomy law violated the constitution by applying the law to homosexual conduct only.
 In other words, since society does not want to legally impede consensual sex between unrelated persons above the age of consent, then it would be discriminating to single out homosexual relations as a criminal offense, punishable by jail.
 This is a reasonable approach.
 As I already mentioned, anyone singling out homosexuality is being hypocritical.

 So this leaves those that recognize sexual freedom as harmful in a delicate situation.
-Because of past and current discrimination, often anything short of full acceptance of such behavior is immediately associated with intolerance.
-With regard to homosexuality that is particularly true.
+Because of past and current discrimination, often anything short of normalizing same-sex relationships is immediately associated with intolerance.
 It is one thing to stand on a street corner and tell people they are going to hell, but when a stance on homosexuality is directly inquired, I have often found myself at a loss for words, because there is no one-line answer that can convey that it is not a desirable trait, but avoids a lot of assumptions.
 Often my response is indirect: sex outside of marriage should be discouraged.

-Once it’s clear that a religion teaches to abstain from the modern version of sexual freedom, and thus homosexual relationships, it's important to also communicate that religion, every religion, also condemns intolerance and hate of others.
-For example, Baha'is are taught that they should not try to hold others accountable to their moral code.
+Once it’s clear that a religion teaches to abstain from the modern version of sexual freedom, it's important to also communicate that religion, every religion, also condemns intolerance and hate of others.
+For example, Baha'is are taught that this moral code is only applicable to those that willingly declare themselves Baha'is, there is no position on what others should or should not do.
 If Baha'is were to not associate with people breaking Baha'i laws, then they would have nobody to associate with.
 It would create a ridiculous situation.

 Aligning one's life to religious teachings is one thing, many people want to know why those laws are the way they are.
 If you can't explain why you follow certain traditions, then isn't that blind faith?
 If sex is acceptable in marriage, shouldn’t those born with a homosexual predisposition be encouraged to marry in the same way that a heterosexual couple does even if they don’t have kids?
 If even this is considered immoral, then surely this is a sign of injustice and discrimination, right?